|1020 Saint Andrew Street

 tel: 504.529.5558 fax: 504.529.8840

 St. Thomas Community Health Center, a Federally Qualified Health Center, (FQHC), is a comprehensive Primary Care Facility serving both insured and uninsured patients in the New Orleans area.
-St. Thomas CHC has five full time primary care providers-3 physicians and 2 nurse practitioners, as well as a number of consultative providers.
+St. Thomas CHC has 9 full time primary care providers-5 physicians and 4 nurse practitioners, as well as a number of consultative providers.
 St Thomas CHC has also been recognized by the National Council for Quality Assurance as a Level III Patient Centered-Medical Home.
 The clinic opened in 1987, with the original site for the clinic being in the St Thomas Housing Development.
 In 1991, the clinic remodeled a gymnasium in the Redemptorist School complex and located in its present site at 1020 St Andrew Street.

 Appointment hours are from 7:30 am to 6:00 pm on weekdays.

-In addition to the primary care services of Internal (adult) medicine, pediatrics and Obstetrics, St. Thomas CHC offers additional services:
+In addition to the primary care services of Internal (adult) medicine, pediatrics and Obstetrics, St. Thomas CHC offers several additional services:

 St Thomas is part of the CDC-supported Louisiana Breast and Cervical Cancer Early Detection program which offers both screening and diagnostic mammography, colposcopy and surgical consultations.
 Mammography with breast exam is offered Monday through Saturday on a walk in basis.
 For women age 40-65 there is no charge for this service.
 Arranging follow-up treatment for uninsured women with breast cancer is another of our major activities.
 The Clinic is supported in this care by grants from the CDC and from such supportive foundations as the Komen Foundation, the Cancer Research and Prevention Foundation, and others.